home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 **Early Access releases are not supported by Home Assistant.**

-Using Early Access versions will likely cause your UniFi Protect {% term integrations %} to break unexpectedly.
+Using Early Access versions will likely cause your UniFi Protect {% term integration %} to break unexpectedly.

 </div>